 Lifestyle Choices for a Healing Boost

 So, the next natural question most people will have is, “How do you achieve a healing boost?”
-There are generally two different categories of things that can provide improved cellular regeneration and a healing boost: lifestyle choices and medical therapies/treatments/supplements.
-Lifestyle choices are things you can directly control, and do more or less of in your regular daily life.
+There are generally two different categories of things that can improve cellular regeneration and a healing boost: lifestyle choices and medical therapies/treatments/supplements.
+Lifestyle choices are things you can directly control and do more or less in your regular daily life.
 Medical therapies, treatments, and supplements often need to be undertaken with a doctor’s supervision, prescription, or as part of a concerted and managed program of care specifically aimed at achieving the desired results.
 We’ll discuss the latter category in the next section.

 Examples of Lifestyle Choices